At a Glance

 Some tips for your application 🫡

-Tailor Your CV: Make sure your CV highlights relevant experience in highways development control and planning application assessment.
-Use specific examples that demonstrate your technical skills and knowledge in the field.
+Tailor Your CV: Make sure your CV highlights relevant experience in highways development control and planning applications.
+Emphasise any specific projects you've worked on that align with the responsibilities outlined in the job description.

-Craft a Strong Cover Letter: Write a cover letter that addresses the key responsibilities mentioned in the job description.
-Explain how your background aligns with the role, particularly your experience with stakeholder engagement and technical reviews.
+Craft a Strong Cover Letter: Write a cover letter that directly addresses the key responsibilities of the role.
+Mention your experience with stakeholder engagement and technical assessments, and explain how you can contribute to the team.

 How to prepare for a job interview at 4Recruitment Services